-Encompassed Spectrum

-The spectrum ranging from the lower band-edge of the lowest active channel frequency to the upper band-edge of the highest active channel frequency on an RF output port.
+Encompassed Spectrum The spectrum ranging from the lower band-edge of the lowest active channel frequency to standards.

-Electronic Industries Alliance (EIA)

-A voluntary body of manufacturers which, among other activities, prepares and publishes standards.
+Electronic Industries Alliance (EIA) A voluntary body of manufacturers which, among other activities, prepares and publishes data.
+It re-packetizes the video or data into an MPEG transport stream and digitally modulates the digital transport stream onto a downstream RF carrier using quadrature amplitude modulation (OAM).

 EQAM EdgeQAM modulator.
-A head end or hub device that receives packets of digital video or data.
-It re-packetizes the video or data into an MPEG transport stream and digitally modulates the digital transport stream onto a downstream RF carrier using quadrature amplitude modulation (QAM).
+A head end or hub device that receives packets of digital video or system.

-FEC Forward Error Correction.
-A class of methods for controlling errors in a communication system.
 FEC sends parity information with the data which can be used by the receiver to check and correct the data.